MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 > [!NOTE]
 > Read the [**Setup for your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup process.

-This article is for anyone who configures, runs, and monitors a ServiceNow Graph connector.
-It supplements the general setup process, and shows instructions that apply only for the MediaWiki Graph connector.

 ## Before you get started

 ### Install the Graph connector agent